A tribute to artists and institutions

 • Susanne Rydén, President of the Board & President of the Royal Swedish Academy of Music

-• Bengt Hall, acting Managing Director of the Malmö Opera and former General Manager of the Royal Swedish Opera Stockholm (Sweden)
+• Bengt Hall, former Managing Director of the Malmö Opera and former General Manager of the Royal Swedish Opera Stockholm (Sweden)

 • Fredrik Wetterqvist, Permanent Secretary of the Royal Swedish Academy of Music